jeremykato/D4/README.md

 # Testing Notes

 Code coverage will be off for parallel engine if you run verifier_test.rb first - the tests for parallel engine are in parallel_engine_test.rb, and that will produce the correct code coverage.

+# Flamegraph Note

+Flamegraph is not in the release version as it slows execution - see previous commits to see flamegraph usage if you're curious!